-Increasing investments towards the HIV response could: significantly curb growth in new infections, particularly in countries with a high burden of disease.
-Analysis conducted by Avenir Health demonstrates that meeting HIV funding targets could reduce the number of new HIV infections by 40-90% in 2030 across all study countries, compared to BAU funding levels.
+• Increasing investments towards the HIV response could: significantly curb growth in new infections, particularly in countries with a high burden of disease.
+Analysis conducted by Avenir Health demonstrates that meeting HIV funding targets could reduce the number of new HIV infections by between 40% to up to 90% depending on the study country, compared to BAU funding levels.
 The impacts are more pronounced in high-burden countries such as Mozambique and South Africa where, respectively, 810,000 and 1.35m new HIV infections could be averted between 2022 and 2030.

-Increasing investments towards the HIV response could: reduce the spread of new HIV infections among vulnerable populations, including young girls and women.
-Young girls and women are particularly at risk of contracting HIV.
-In South Africa, young girls aged 15-19 are four times more likely to become infected with HIV compared to the rest of the population.
+Increasing investments towards the HIV response could: reduce the spread of new HIV infections among vulnerable populations, including girls who are particularly at risk of contracting HIV.
+In South Africa, girls aged 15-19 are four times more likely to become infected with HIV compared to the rest of the population.
 Directing increased investment towards the HIV response could substantially benefit this vulnerable group.
-For example, our findings show that if the full funding targets for HIV are met in South Africa, the female population aged 15-19 could account for almost 15% of the total reduction in new HIV infections, despite making up less than 5% of the total population.
+For example, our findings show that if the full funding targets for HIV are met in South Africa, the female population aged 15-19 could account for almost 15% of the total reduction in new HIV infections between 2022 and 2030. despite making up less than 5% of the total population.
 These findings demonstrate how investments in the HIV response could address existing gender disparities.
-Although our findings focus specifically on the impact of fully funding the response to HIV among young girls and women, these impacts may extend to other key populations, including men who have sex with men, transgender people and people who inject drugs.
+Although our findings focus specifically on the impact of fully funding the response to HIV among girls and young women, these impacts may extend to other key populations, including men who have sex with men, transgender people and people who inject drugs.
 Moving forward, robust data on these key populations is needed to evaluate how investments in the response to HIV impact these groups.